A Study of Lenalidomide in Pediatric Subjects With Relapsed or Refractory Acute Myeloid Leukemia

-- Subject is willing and able to adhere to the study visit schedule and other protocol requirements.
+- Participants are willing and able to adhere to the study visit schedule and other protocol requirements.

-- Subject has a resting left ventricular ejection fraction (LVEF) of ≥ 40% obtained by echocardiography.
+- Participants have a resting left ventricular ejection fraction (LVEF) of ≥ 40% obtained by echocardiography.

-- Subject has recovered from the acute toxic effects of all prior chemotherapy, immunotherapy, or radiotherapy prior to first dose.
+- Participants have recovered from the acute toxic effects of all prior chemotherapy, immunotherapy, or radiotherapy prior to first dose.
 All prior treatment-related toxicities must have resolved to ≤ Grade 2 prior to enrollment.